-Join us for Columbia's 29th Annual Artista Vista, April 16-18, 2021.
-This art-centric event is being reimagined this year to truly offer something for everyone while maintaining safety and following COVID-19 protocols.
+Join us for Columbia's 31st Annual Artista Vista, April 14-16, 2023.
+This art-centric event is truly has something to offer for everyone while maintaining safety and following COVID-19 protocols.
 The Congaree Vista district of Columbia, SC, is an official South Carolina Arts & Cultural District.

 A comprehensive safety plan has been put in place for all Artista Vista events.
-Masks are required for all patrons, and hand sanitizer is encouraged throughout events.
-Social distancing will be enforced.
+Masks are encouraged for all patrons, and hand sanitizer is encouraged throughout events.
+Social distancing will be encouraged.
+NO CONCEALED WEAPONS ALLOWED.

 The Vista, Columbia's premier art district, is committed to continuing to keep the art scene in the Midlands thriving, as the past three decades attest.
 The Vista was synonymous with art by the early 1980s when artists began to move their studios to the area's affordable abandoned warehouse space.
 Today's restaurants, shopping and nightlife in historic buildings along the Gervais Street corridor are still driven by the Vista's creative energy.